GLAMGLOW COOLSHEET No-Drip Hydrating Sheet Mask Review

 Review

-Results you may expect from using GLAMGLOW COOLSHEET No-Drip Hydrating Sheet Mask:
+Does GLAMGLOW COOLSHEET No-Drip Hydrating Sheet Mask Work?

-Quite moisturizing: GLAMGLOW COOLSHEET No-Drip Hydrating Sheet Mask has a moisturizing rating of 4.8 out of 10.
+According to CreamScan analysis, GLAMGLOW COOLSHEET No-Drip Hydrating Sheet Mask is quite moisturizing, with a moisturizing rating of 4.8 out of 10.

 Is it more humectant or occlusive?
 Significantly more humectant.
 It has a low occlusivity of 0.2 out of 10 and a very high humectancy of 9.4 out of 10, primarily due to the high content of Glycerin (est. ≈6.0%).